-After priming the whole piece, I gave it three solid coats of PARA Paints’ Crysler Hall White* – but the trick was I used trim paint.
+After priming the whole piece with stain blocking primer, I gave it three solid coats of white paint – but the trick was I used trim paint.
 It has a glossier finish than I’d typically use on furniture – but for this desk, it’s amazingly perfect.
 It gives it a sheen and a lustre that will look awesome in the basement space.
+Trim paint goes on best with a high pile roller – go slowly and in long strokes and it will reduce brush lines and the need to sand later on.

 As for the top, we did something a little different as well!
 We clad it in a navy blue vinyl.
 It was a little complicated in that we had to use our table saw to shave 1/4 inch off two sides of the top to make it fit in place with the vinyl – but after that was done it was as simple as wrapping a present, adding in some staples and popping it back in place.